-opcua browse handle nodeid ?dir refid mask ...?
+opcua browse handle nodeid ?dir reftype mask ...?

 Performs a browse operation on the client or server object handle starting at the node nodeid.
 The browse direction can be specified with the dir parameter as Forward, Inverse, or Both.
 Forward is the default direction.
+The optional reftype parameter selects the types of references to be considered.
+References can be preceded with an exclamation mark in order to reverse their direction.
+A reference may be abbreviated as slash for HierarchicalReferences or as dot for Aggregates.
+If reftype is not specified, all nodes referenced to/from nodeid are reported.
 The optional mask and following parameters select specific node classes Object, Variable, Method, ObjectType, VariableType, ReferenceType, DataType, and View.
-The result of the browse operation is a list where each item is made up of node identifier, browse name (qualified name), display name (locale and text), node class, reference node identifier, and type node identifier.
+The result of the browse operation is a list where each item is made up of the six elements node identifier, browse name (qualified name), display name (locale and text), node class, reference node identifier, and type node identifier.

-opcua call handle nodeid methodid ?type value ...?
+opcua call handle nodeid methodid ?type value ...? ?-async cmd?

 Calls the method with node identifier methodid on the object with node identifier nodeid on the client or server object handle with parameters described by pairs of type (data type, e.g. Int32 or String) and value (the parameter's value).
 The method's result is returned.
 The method is carried out on the server, i.e. when directly used with a server handle there's no network traffic since the method is run locally.
+The type parameters should be prefixed with an asterisk or an exclamation mark in order to achieve the same semantic as in a method definition with opcua add SimpleMethod.
+Otherwise, array vs. scalar interpretion is automatically performed, i.e. when the corresponding value is a list, it is used as an array.
+For client objects, asynchronous operation is carried out when the last two parameters are -async and a (possibly empty) callback command cmd.
+In case of a non-empty callback the command returns an integer request identifier, which can be used to cancel the asynchronous operation.
+Otherwise the call is performed but the result is ignored.
+See section Asynchronous Operations for more information.